mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 # The Overall Process

 Wow I'm already almost 4500 words in and I haven't even gotten into the juicy stuff yet.
-I was considering splitting this into a few differnt posts, but I'm not too sure how that does on ad revenue.
+I was considering splitting this into a few different posts, but I'm not too sure how that does on ad revenue.
 In terms of writing, I don't even think I'm halfway though yet, so here's a quick overview of what's to come.
 It can get difficult to navigate huge walls of text for the important stuff, so here's a quick snapshot of what the overall application process looks like:

-- Develop your skillset: This step is continious (for the rest of your life), but you need to develop your skills through your classes, research, and projects
+- Develop your skillset: This step is continious (for the rest of your life!), but you need to develop your skills through your classes, research, and projects
-- Prepare your application: Get your resume and supplementing resources ready, reviewed, and locked down
+- Prepare your application: Get your resume and supplementing resources ready, reviewed, and locked down - how do you stand out as an applicant?
 - Apply: Actually apply to jobs online, through the career fair, and through nepotism
 - Interview: Git grilled for hours and hours on end
 - Offers!: Yay you got the offer!
 But that's not it, you still need to decide between offers, negotiate, plan stuff out, etc.

 # To Underclassmen

+It's very difficult to land internships as a freshman or sophomore and especially as a high schooler, but there are still tons of things to get you ahead of the curve.
+Unfortunately, EE is a very textbook-heavy field where a strong understanding of math, physics, and EE concepts are necessary to perform well, and most of these aren't taught until junior or senior year.
+This isn't like SWE where you really only need to take one sophomore-level class to prepare you for 90% of SWE, and that class can easily be self-studied, no EE is *real* engineering (jk ofc).

 # Pre-Application